Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation

-In this section we prove some intermediate results that will be used in the proofs of our main results in Section~\ref{sec:proofs}.
-More specifically, Subsection~\ref{subsec:defs} gives the precise definitions of our basic objects, Subsection~\ref{subsec:prob} studies some basic probabilistic preliminaries, Subsection~\ref{subsec:mble} establishes the measurability of certain events of interest, and Subsection~\ref{subsec:SLLN} provides a strengthened form of the one-sided SLLN.
+In this section, we give some proofs for results stated above, as well as some additional results.
+More specifically, Subsection~\ref{subsec:defs} gives the precise definitions of our basic objects, Subsection~\ref{subsec:prob} studies some basic probabilistic preliminaries, Subsection~\ref{subsec:SLLN} provides a strengthened form of the one-sided SLLN, and Subsection~\ref{subsec:main_proofs} gives the proofs of some of our main results.

-\subsection{Basic Definitions}
+\subsection{Basic definitions}

-In this subsection we precisely describe the mathematical setting of our work.
-Most of our notation is taken from \cite{EvansJaffeSLLN}, and some of these concepts have already been defined (albeit, somewhat informally) in Section~\ref{sec:intro}.